-Because of the civil war between rebel groups identified as “Muslim” and “Christian,” it is hard to separate religious persecution from political violence.
-There are, however, some clear cases in which believers have been specifically targeted for their Christian witness and other activities of biblical faith.
-In a four-week period in 2017, five pastors were murdered by Séléka rebels in targeted attacks designed to eliminate their witness for Christ.
-Reports of other churches and pastors being targeted have become common.
+Because of the civil war between rebel groups that publicly identify themselves as “Muslim” or “Christian,” some have struggled to distinguish between political violence and religious persecution.
+However, attacks targeting churches, Christian families and pastors because of their Christian witness and other activities of biblical faith have become common.
+In a four-week period in 2017, five pastors were murdered by Islamist Seleka rebels in targeted attacks to eliminate their witness for Christ.

 Access To Bibles:

-Bibles can be purchased in the capital city, but most people cannot afford them.
-They can be legally distributed.
+Bibles are routinely destroyed by Islamist rebels.
+While they can be purchased in the capital city, most people cannot afford them.
 Give Bibles

-VOM is serving more than 45,000 Christians who were driven out of their villages and displaced.
+VOM is serving more than 45,000 Christians who have been driven from their homes and villages.
 Give to VOM’s Global Ministry

-- Pray that displaced Christians will forgive their persecutors.
+- Pray that Christians driven from their homes will be able to forgive their persecutors.

 - Pray for the family of Pastor Jean-Paul Sankagui, who was martyred in 2017.